Educational , Live Workshops & Classes

-Examines the power of play and the significant role black dolls played in the movement of self pride.
-The movement of self pride was largely inspired by the human drive for freedom.
-The stories of activists promoting black consciousness after reconstruction was critical for self imagery between black activists and American society it tells us much about who they were as a people and how they saw societal mobility as a means for asserting their individual freedom.
+This workshop focuses on the significant role black dolls have played in the movement of Black self-pride.
+The movement for Black self-pride was largely inspired by the human drive for freedom.
+The many stories of activists who promoted this new Black consciousness after Reconstruction are critical pieces of the history of the movement.
+This workshop features the struggle for self-determined self-imagery by black activists in American society and explores much about who these historical heroes were and how they saw societal mobility as a means for asserting their individual freedom.

 The NBDMHC specializes this updated adaptation of doll-making based on the techniques of the traditional art form rooted in18 century African American culture.
 The workshop offers a hands-on introduction to this process.
 Participants will create their own three-dimensional figures used over centuries to enhance storytelling.

 Do-it-yourself genealogy research is a popular hobby.
 Historical factors can help or hinder you in your research.
 Slavery, the selling of families is the greatest obstacle for many African Americans.
 Join Joyce Stamps genealogist and former president of AAHGS(Afro-American Historical & Genealogist Society as she provides you with a wealth of information and tools necessary to perform your own research.

 Our Kwanzaa workshop offers audiences a theatrical presentation that invites them to not only view but experience how this African American cultural tradition is celebrated in more than 30 million homes around the world.